kkrt-labs/kakarot-rpc/docs/methods/eth_estimateGas.md

 Kakarot Specificity:

-- Call the Kakarot Cairo smart contract's entrypoint: `eth_call` with the EVM transaction fields as argument and get the returned `gas_used` variable.
+- Call the Kakarot Cairo smart contract's entrypoint: `eth_call` with the EVM transaction fields as arguments and get the returned `gas_used` variable.
 This value is the estimated gas needed to complete the transaction.